 Only take a trade if your profit potential is at least 1.5x your trade risk.
 Ideally, it should be 2x or more.
 In the examples above the profit potential is about 3x the trade risk.

-The method described above is a guideline.
 It is impossible to describe how to trade every possible variation of the strategy that could occur.
-This why demo trading the strategy, before live trading, is encouraged.
+This is why demo trading the strategy, before live trading, is encouraged.
 Understand the guidelines and why they are there, so if conditions are slightly different on a particular day you can adapt and won't be frozen with questions.

 Trade the strategy several times and understand the logic for the guidelines.
 That will make you much more adaptable, and you will be able to adapt the strategy to almost any condition that may develop while trading the aftermath of the NFP report.